 Do you suffer from irritable bowel syndrome (IBS)?

-Did you know that hypnosis for IBS and gut-directed hypnotherapy is a recognised medical treatment?
+Did you know that gut-directed hypnotherapy is a recognised natural IBS treatment?

-Many studies have shown that more than 70% of people who had hypnosis for IBS found their symptoms permanently improved.
+Many studies have shown that more than 75% of people who had hypnotherapy for IBS found all their symptoms permanently improved.

 2. What causes IBS?